queens-satellite-team/Space-School/lab5/lab5.md

 <img src="https://user-images.githubusercontent.com/48306876/138556310-ae29be8c-cb34-4fc4-8b09-c25c16393bf2.png" width=200 height=200)>

 **Solder:** this is the filler material used to fill in the joint of the solder connection.
-Solder is a metal alloy which means it is a combination of atleast two different types of metal, typically lead (Pb) and tin (Sn); however, lead-free solder may also contain copper, silver, bismuth, indium, zinc, antimony, and traces of other metals. ❗ You can also find rosin- and acid-core solder.
+Solder is a metal alloy which means it is a combination of at least two different types of metal, typically lead (Pb) and tin (Sn); however, lead-free solder may also contain copper, silver, bismuth, indium, zinc, antimony, and traces of other metals. ❗ You can also find rosin- and acid-core solder.
 These have rosin or acid in the centre of the solder wire.
 Acid core is used for plumbing application, while rosin-core is used for electronics.
 Rosin-core solder has a _flux_ like material at its centre to assist in the soldering process just like using a flux pen. ❗

 <img src="https://user-images.githubusercontent.com/48306876/138556671-38913eb7-b041-4ac7-bd50-7357fbd154db.png" width=200 height=200)>